alexbakker/gonano/doc/protocol.md

 The C++ implementation doesn't appear to take endianness into account.
 This means that the encoding of integers is platform-dependent.
 The platforms that Nano currently runs on are all little endian, so we'll assume that all integers are encoded in little endian for now.
+The exception to this rule are balances, those are encoded in big endian.

 Every packet starts with a header.